se-edu/learningresources/contents/ai/ml.md

 Prototyping is required as machine learning algorithms vary in efficacy when used in different domains.
 Machine learning algorithms model unknown functions and this modelling is never 100% correct.
 Statistical analysis is used to evaluate the performance of the algorithms.

-The quantity, quality and type of data differs greatly across domains, sometimes containing errors such as corruption or mislabelling.
-Consequently, data is often pre-processed.

 The algorithms contain various parameters that can be tuned to improve efficacy.
 Experimentation is required to discover the algorithm and parameters which give the best performance.

-The entire prototyping process is similar to scientific experiments, where many model configurations and differently data is experimented on.
-Practitioners come up with a hypothesis on whether configuration may improve performance, and verify if performance is as expected.
+The entire prototyping process is similar to scientific experiments, where many model configurations and differently processed data is experimented on.
+Practitioners come up with a hypothesis on whether a configuration may improve performance, and verify if performance is as expected.

 ### Prototyping Platform and Tools
 The prototyping phase in ML is usually done on [Jupyter notebooks](http://jupyter.org/), or [RStudio](https://www.rstudio.com/products/rstudio/).
 The highlight of programming languages like Python and R, as well as mentioned accompanying software is their strong support for experimentation and visualization of results.